-Methadone is a long acting opiate drug that is used in the heroin detoxification process.
-During the 1960s, heroin abuse was becoming a real issue and two researchers, Vincent Dole and Marie Nyswander, discovered that Methadone relieved the craving for heroin, and prevented withdrawal symptoms.
+Methadone is a long-acting drug that is used in the heroin detoxification process.
+During the 1960s, two researchers, Vincent Dole, and Marie Nyswander discovered that methadone relieved the craving for heroin and prevented withdrawal symptoms.
 Since then, methadone has been used to help people addicted to drugs like heroin, morphine, and codeine.

-Methadone is an opiate agonist, which means it binds to receptors in your brain, effectively blocking cravings,and eliminating withdrawal symptoms, because it tricks your brain into thinking you’re taking the drugs you’re trying to get off.
+Methadone is an opiate agonist, which means it binds to receptors in your brain, effectively blocking cravings and eliminating withdrawal symptoms.
+It works by tricking your brain into thinking you’re taking the drugs you’re trying to stop using.

-Methadone maintenance treatment has been shown to be effective in improving daily function, as well as lessening the withdrawal effects of various narcotic drugs, like heroin.
-Methadone maintenance has been shown to be more effective than other treatments, including detoxification, no treatment, buprenorphine, LAAM, and heroin plus methadone.
+Methadone maintenance treatment has been shown to be effective in improving daily function, as well as lessening the withdrawal effects of narcotic drugs, like heroin.
+Methadone maintenance can be more effective than detoxification, receiving no treatment, buprenorphine, LAAM, and heroin plus methadone.